meldridge/meldridge.github.io/drafts/2018-10-03-Facebook-and-the-trade-off-of-centralized-authentication.md

 >On Friday, Facebook revealed that hackers broke into the company’s servers and potentially stole the data of up to 50 million people.
 >
 >The social network forced 90 million people—around 50 million victims plus an additional 40 million that may have been affected, according to the company—to log out and log back in again.
-That’s because the hackers stole their “access tokens,” a sort of digital key that Facebook creates when you log in and allows you to stay logged in when the Facebook mobile app wants to open another part of Facebook inside a browser, for example (this might occur when you click a link.)
->
->An access token doesn’t include a user’s password, but since it allows a user to stay logged in having an access token means you can completely control the account.

-I'm not a fan of the _broke into the company's servers_ description, because it implies that the attackers got a shell on Facebook's servers and then exfiltrated data.
+I'm not a fan of the _"broke into the company's servers"_ description, because it implies that the attackers got a shell on Facebook's servers and then exfiltrated data.
 That's not what happened.

 To summarise:
 - There were three separate bugs in Facebook relating to the "View As" feature and a video upload tool.